ISISComputingGroup/ibex_developers_manual/Mercury-Heliox.md

 ### Detecting when a regeneration is required

-The following is how the existing labview driver detects whether a regeneration is required:

 A regeneration is captured by a boolean with the following inputs:
 - Mode = "Low Temp"
 - And Heliox temperature > 0.4K